jaideep2/apinaio/README.md

 > **Warning**
 > In development phase.
 Help is needed!

-Ready to host ollama + Stable Diffusion + ffmpeg Docker images
+Ready to host [Ollama](https://github.com/jmorganca/ollama) + [ComfyUI](https://github.com/comfyanonymous/ComfyUI) + [ffmpeg](https://ffmpeg.lav.io/) Docker images

 ## Features

-One click deployment of LLM (ollama), text2image (Stable Diffusion) and ffmpeg for all your text2video needs.
+One click deployment of [most LLMs](https://ollama.ai/library), most [ComfyUI packages](https://github.com/WASasquatch/comfyui-plugins) and [ffmpeg](https://www.ffmpeg.org/) for all your text2video needs.
 All three can be configured under config folder.
 For example:

-- config/ollama/entrypoint.sh for downloading models and serving via API
+- config/ollama/entrypoint.sh for downloading models and serving via [API]()
-- config/ollama/modelfiles for defining custom models
+- config/ollama/modelfiles for defining [custom models]()
 - config/comfyui/provisioning.sh for installing custom packages and nodes
-- config/comfyui/models.csv for defining custom models
+- config/comfyui/models.csv for defining [custom models]()
-- config/comfyui/nodes.csv for defining custom nodes
+- config/comfyui/nodes.csv for defining [custom nodes]()

 ## Start

-Rename template.env to .env and define all the environment variables there then launch a container with docker compose.
+Rename template.env to .env and define all the environment variables there then launch one or all three containers with docker compose.

-You can also self-build from source by editing .env and running docker compose build.

 Supported Python versions: 3.10